mateuszdyminski/log-aggregator/README.md

 # WTF?

-Log-aggregator shows how to aggregate logs from many diffents servers and show them in one place.
+Log-aggregator shows how to aggregate logs from many diffent servers and show them in one place.

 Project contains 3 main parts: